sidd607/kandy-phonegap/libs/ios/README.txt

 Required Custom Framework

 KandySDK.framework
-MobileSDK.framework

 To get above Kandy native frameworks,

 Step1.
-Download Kandy iOS SDK from http://gb-kandy-portal-shared.s3.amazonaws.com/downloads/iOSKandySDK_1.6.zip Step2.
-Extract it and you can find the both frameworks Step3.
-Place into this folder then add plugin into your project.
+Download Kandy iOS SDK from http://gb-kandy-portal-shared.s3.amazonaws.com/downloads/iOSKandySDK_1.6.8.zip Step2.
+Extract it
+Step3.
+Copy ‘KandySDK.framework’ and place into this folder.
+Step4.
+Use Cordova commands to  Kandy Phonegap Plugin into your project.